GouNakano/SuperpositionAI/README.md

 Please understand that there are many cases where the expected results are not obtained.

 ## Dependencies of execute
 It is OK that PC is able to work on Windows10 or 11 and 64bit.
 It is needless another hardware or software.

 ## Installation

-First, download from Vector site.
+1. download from Vector site.
 URL is blow.
 (後で変更する)
 https://www.vector.co.jp/soft/winnt/business/se464889.html

-Downloaded SuperpositionAI_010.zip is to unzip.
+2. Downloaded SuperpositionAI_010.zip is to unzip.

-Execute SuperpositionAI_010_setup.exe that is installer.
+3. Execute SuperpositionAI_010_setup.exe that is installer.
 After that, follow the instructions of the installer to install.